 It’s still recommended to avoid running, jumping, and bouncing.

-It’s understandable to want to get back to normal physical activity as soon as you can.
+It’s understandable to want to be active lifestyle get back to normal physical activity as soon as you can.
 But if you exercise too fast and too soon, you could cause problems with your breast augmentation.

-Some of the activities that you should avoid until after at least six weeks have passed include:
+Some of the activities that you should avoid until after at least third week or six weeks have passed include:

 - Lifting anything more than 10 pounds